This post may contain affiliate links. Please see our disclosure for more information.

 - Very high in antioxidant polyphenols, flavanols, and catechins

-Cardamom is an aromatic that has an antispasmodic and relaxing effect on the body.
+CARDAMOM: An aromatic spice that has an antispasmodic and relaxing effect on the body.
 It accelerates gastric emptying, and helps to combat heaviness and stagnation in the stomach.

 As a counter to the stimulating effects of chocolate, we appreciate cardamom’s grounding quality that keeps digestion moving in a downward direction.

 Cardamon is a powerful mucus destroyer that also assists with fat digestion.
-We appreciate its support with digesting the milk, or almond milk, in this recipe.
-These qualities are supportive for clearing stagnation from the lymphatic system.
+This means that cardamom will support the digestion of milk, or almond milk, in this recipe.

-Ginger is one of the best all-around digestive spices.
+GINGER: Ginger is one of the best all-around digestive spices.
 It stimulates digestive juices, and relieves nausea and indigestion.
 It’s warming, but not too warming.
-It also helps to burn away heaviness and congestion as well.
+It also helps to burn away heaviness and congestion.

-Cinnamon is demulcent, heating, and light, and it also counteracts the mucus provoking qualities of dairy.
+CINNAMON: Demulcent, heating, and light, cinnamon also helps to reduce the mucus provoking qualities of dairy by supporting the digestion of sugars.
 Its anti-microbial qualities also reduce gas and fermentation in the gastrointestinal tract.

-Nutmeg is another aromatic that helps to cut through the fat of milk and assists with digestion.
+NUTMEG: Nutmeg is an aromatic that helps to digest fats and promotes digestion overall.
 It is also a mild sedative and nervine.
 Nutmeg has a balancing effect when mixed with some of the other aromatics.

-The Six Tastes represent all five elements that comprise matter in this universe, so when you can include all six tastes in a dish or meal you will feel more satisfied.
+Since the six tastes contain the five elements that comprise all matter in this universe, including all six tastes supports overall health and helps you to feel more satisfied.

-- Sweet: cinnamon, almond milk, cow’s milk, sugar
+- Sweet: cinnamon, almond or cow’s milk, sugar

 - Sour: n/a